 EarningsWhipsers keeps an updated list of upcoming earnings.

 You can also search specific tickers to see whether they’re announcing earnings any time soon.
 There are a lot of traders who use this free resource for day trading.
 Again, it helps to stay up to date on any upcoming earnings because they will most likely affect the price action.

-Morningstar is another great free resource for day trading.
-There’s fundamental data, key ratios, short interest data, as well as new.
+Morningstar is another great free resource for day trading help.
+There’s fundamental data, key ratios, short interest data, as well as new day trading information.
 There’s also a paid version of this resource, but the free resource should have enough information for you.

 For example, here’s a look at short interest data for Facebook (FB).